-- 5 To manage the impact of changes in the cost of gas on bad debt expense Union is proposing to - 6 update the bad debt expense as part of the Quarterly Rate Adjustment Mechanism similar to - 7 unaccounted for gas, Company used gas, and gas inventory for resale.
-The bad debt expense in - 8 the 2012 and 2013 forecast is at historic lows as a result of the current cost of gas.
-This forecast - 9 is based on the January 1, 2011 weighted average cost of gas ("WACOG") of \$202.610 per - 10 10m.
-An increase of 10% in WACOG will increase Union's bad debt expense approximately - 11 \$0.4 million.
+5 To manage the impact of changes in the cost of gas on bad debt expense Union is proposing to 6 update the bad debt expense as part of the Quarterly Rate Adjustment Mechanism similar to 7 unaccounted for gas, Company used gas, and gas inventory for resale.
+The bad debt expense in 8 the 2012 and 2013 forecast is at historic lows as a result of the current cost of gas.
+This forecast 9 is based on the January 1, 2011 weighted average cost of gas ("WACOG") of \$202.610 per 10 $10^3$ m.
+An increase of 10% in WACOG will increase Union's bad debt expense approximately \$0.4 million.

-Full Time Equivalents ("FTE")
+13 Full Time Equivalents ("FTE")

-- 14 Union's 2013 test year forecast includes compensation and employee related expenses for - approximately 2,248 FTE.
+14 Union's 2013 test year forecast includes compensation and employee related expenses for number reflects all employees working on utility operations, capital projects, unregulated activities and DSM.

+15 approximately 2,248 FTE.
 This is an increase over the year-end 2010 actual of 37 FTE.
 This

-1 number reflects all employees working on utility operations, capital projects, unregulated 2 activities and DSM.
-3 4 The most significant contributor to this increase relates to seasonal employees that are budgeted 5 in future years but that do not appear in the year end actual FTE count due to the timing of their 6 work engagement.
-7 8 The total number of FTE's is derived by converting part-time roles into full-time equivalents 9 using hours worked and adding the number of full time roles.
-10 11 2/ YEAR OVER YEAR CONTINUITY FOR O&M BUDGET VARIANCE A summary of the major variances by cost type have been shown for 2010 actuals, 2011 outlook, 12 in Table 4.
+The most significant contributor to this increase relates to seasonal employees that are budgeted in future years but that do not appear in the year end actual FTE count due to the timing of their work engagement.

+8 The total number of FTE's is derived by converting part-time roles into full-time equivalents

+9 using hours worked and adding the number of full time roles.

+11 2/ YEAR OVER YEAR CONTINUITY FOR O&M BUDGET VARIANCE

+12 A summary of the major variances by cost type have been shown for 2010 actual, 2011 actual,

-2012 bridge year forecast and 2013 test year forecast relative to the 2007 Board-approved budget
+13 2012 bridge year forecast and 2013 test year forecast relative to the 2007 Board-approved budget